Application materials are available through the Graduate School Admissions Office. Please send directly to the Graduate School:

 Applicants admitted by the University of Georgia Graduate School in 2014 had mean GRE scores of 154 (verbal) and 154 (quantitative).
 The mean scores of applicants admitted into our FHCE programs in 2013-2015 were similar: 152 (verbal) and 155 (quantitative).
 The University's mean score on the GMAT was 598; we began accepting the GMAT in Spring 2014.
 Among 2015-16 applicants who submitted GMAT scores, the mean total score was 650.
 The Graduate School seeks applicants with a 3.0 or higher undergraduate GPA (3.5 for graduate coursework).
 For detailed information on the composition of admitted students see the most recent Fact Book published by the Office of Institutional Research.

-For our MS-NT financial planning program (online and on campus non-thesis program) we may request a waiver of the GRE or GMAT on your behalf under certain conditions.
+For our MS-NT Financial Planning (online or on campus) and Consumer Analytics programs we may request a waiver of the GRE or GMAT on your behalf under certain conditions.
 The Statement of Purpose allows you to indicate if you meet one or more of the following four crieteria:

 Our online M.S. is offered to residents of most states.
 Here's a current list of states; if you do not reside in one of the states listed, consider attending classes on-site.